oscdoctest/Qi-Docs/docs/Qi_Types.rst

 ``string namespaceId``
   The namespace identifier
 ``string typeId``
   The type identifier.
-The identifier must match the QiType.Id field.
+The identifier must match the SdsType.Id field.

 **Response**